FMN riboswitch

-Function of FMN Riboswitch
+Function

 The function of the FMN riboswitch is twofold; first, riboswitches contain an aptamer component, which allows this RNA molecule to bind to its target molecule, FMN, resulting in a series of conformational changes.
 These conformational changes occur between the bound and unbound states, and are contingent upon the presence or absence of FMN.
 Previous research has proposed that this riboswitch operates by forming an intrinsic terminator stem when FMN is present in sufficient amounts but folds into an alternative structure when FMN is absent.
 Additional studies conducted on this riboswitch also suggest that these conformational changes in the structure of the FMN riboswitch are localized to specific nucleotide regions that form the binding pocket of this molecule.
 These findings are congruent with binding events seen in other riboswitches and RNA molecules.
 The second function of the FMN riboswitch is an expression platform, which either inhibits or activates expression of the genes associated with FMN.

-FMN Riboswitch's Role in Disease
+Role in disease

 While riboswitches are not present in mammalian eukaryotic cells, they are present in prokaryotic cells, thus making them possible targets for antibiotic drug development.
 Special interest is had with FMN riboswitches present in Fusobacterium nucleatum, as this bacterium plays a role in periodontal disease and other human infections, and is considered one of the most pathogenic bacteria of the genus.
 The inherent plasticity of the FMN-binding pocket and the availability of large openings make the FMN riboswitch an attractive target for the structure-based design of analog FMN antimicrobial compounds.

+Some small molecules which act as novel binders to the FMN riboswitch binding site have been discovered, including roseoflavin, and 5FDQD, which are structural analogues of FMN.
+Ribocil, a more structurally unique compound, was also found to be a potent binder to the FMN riboswitch in a phenotypical screen performed by Merck & Co.